DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/10 Set the Initial Value.md

                     Rich Text Editor (HTML Editor)
                 </h2>
                 <br>
-                <p>DevExtreme JavaScript HTML Editor is a client-side WYSIWYG text editor that allows its users to format textual and visual content and store it as HTML or Markdown.</p>
+                <p>DevExtreme JavaScript HTML Editor is a client-side WYSIWYG text editor that allows its users to format textual and visual content and store it as HTML.</p>
                 <p>Supported features:</p>
                 <ul>
                     <li>Inline formats: